gdb-gopa/challenge/README.md

 # Technical Challenge
-This Repo Contains Files which is part of a Code writing Challenge - Technical
+This Repo Contains Files which are part of a Code writing Challenge - Technical

 ## Challenge-1